 How to Fix It: Disable debugging mode.

-Have any computer shortcuts you use for pranking your co-workers?
-Share them in the comments?
-Want to prevent your computer for getting messed with, remember the most important shortcut of all: WindowsKey + L to lock your computer.
+Have any ideas for office pranks and engineering jokes?
+Share any other fun computer pranks and engineering jokes you have in the comments!
+And remember… the most important shortcut of all: WindowsKey + L to lock your computer.